The Ticket to Heaven

 “I am,” I said, “I hear you’ve got some, uh, ‘tickets’ for sale.”

-“Well maybe I do and maybe I don’t,” he said.
+“Well maybe I have and maybe I haven’t,” he said.

 We stood for a moment in silence.
 Bert lit up a fag.

 “Ok,” he said eventually, “so I have.
 How much you got then?”

 Bert threw a price into the moonlit sand and the haggling commenced.
 Half an hour later I was a broken, penniless man on the road back to London, with nothing but a ticket in my pocket (Bert retained the rest of the trousers).

 Life, I tell you, was tough.
 I had nothing.
 I had to survive on a sparse diet of roots, berries and anything else I could scrounge from the kindly owner of Hampington health store.
 I started to hope for the aliens to return, but, for a week and fifty-six days, there was nothing.
 Then, at last, they came.
 “I’ve been doing some thinking,” Zog said, “and I figure you owe me plenty.
 Cough up rich boy or I’ll laser-etch my name onto your bollicles one by one.
 I can do it, you know.”